mark579/btc_ticker/README.md

 This uses the Luma Library to display to a MAX7219 display that would be connected to a Raspberry PI

+## Config
+Configuration is done in the config.yaml file.

+Currently only one currency and vs_currency is supported at a time

 ## Usage

 Once your MAX7219 is connected to your raspberry PI with an internet connection, run main.